Take your interest in lifesaving to the next level with organized lifesaving leadership courses.

 Bronze Cross is designed for lifesavers who want the challenge of more advanced training including an introduction to safe supervision in aquatic facilities.
 Bronze Cross is the prerequisite for all advanced training programs including National Lifeguard and Instructor certification.
 Includes CPR C and AED.
 Exam fees are included!

-Prerequisites: Bronze Cross, Standard First Aid and a minimum of 16 years of age
+Prerequisites: Bronze Cross, Standard First Aid (separate 16 hour course not included in Bronze Cross), and a minimum of 16 years of age

 The primary role of the National Lifeguard is the prevention of emergency situations and the timely and effective resolution of emergencies.
 The National Lifeguard certification prepares lifeguards to fulfill this role as professional facilitators of safe, enjoyable aquatic activities in a pool setting.
 The National Lifeguard program develops the basic lifeguarding skills, principles and decision-making process to help lifeguards evaluate and adapt to different aquatic facilities and emergencies.
 Manual and exam fees are included!